 - Researched Federal and State Programs that can decrease Obesity in Children from 0 to 8 years old.
 We have already partnered with the First Lady's Let's Move!
 Campaign and the Surgeon General, had a Congressional Briefing on Child Obesity in October 2010, and have developed the www.HispanicHealth.info Portal with the support of the Congressional Hispanic Caucus.
 Now we are focused on educating our community leaders, health care leaders and policy leaders as well as the community on future strategic policy efforts that can decrease obesity in children - to start building a healthy generation for the nation.

-- Developing Child Obesity Policy Paper with our Policy Committee of the Board of Directors to be presented in State Summits in 2013.
+- Developing Child Obesity Policy Paper with our Policy Committee of the Board of Directors that was presented in State Summits in 2013 in NYC and Sacramento, California.

 - Coordinated a National Media Advisory Committee with our partners - Univision, National Association of Hispanic Publications, Telemundo, El Diario, Impremedia, Futuro Media, CNN en Espanol, MundoFox, NBC Latino, Fox Latino, Latina Style Magazine, Hispanic Link, and developed a strategic media plan for the effort linked to the Fall 2013 ACA Enrollment for coverage (NHMA 2014 Covered Hispanics Campaign).

 - Convened State Leadership Summits in Sacramento, California and New York City, New York in the Winter of 2013 to discuss barriers and develop recommendations to develop education and outreach policies that create healthy communities in order to reduce early childhood obesity - through early childhood education and through the ACA education and outreach efforts.